Phellodendron (Huang Bai)

 Mood state improvement (POMS scores)

-Mild transitory anxiety reduction (Kalman 2008 pilot)
+Mild transitory anxiety reduction (pilot)

-Weight management in stress-eaters (Garrison 2006)
+Weight management in stress-eaters

-Garrison 2006 (PMID 16454147) pilot RCT in overweight premenopausal women (BMI 25-34.9) who eat in response to stress.
-After 6 weeks of Relora 250 mg 3x daily: NO significant weight gain in treatment group vs placebo group which gained 1.5 kg (p<0.01).
-75% of placebo were 'gainers' (≥1 kg) vs 37% of treatment group (p<0.04).
-Useful for STRESS-related eating subgroup specifically, not general weight loss.
+A pilot RCT in overweight premenopausal women (BMI 25-34.9) who eat in response to stress.
+After 6 weeks of Relora 250 mg 3x daily: no significant weight gain in the treatment group vs the placebo group, which gained 1.5 kg (p<0.01).
+75% of placebo were 'gainers' (≥1 kg) vs 37% of the treatment group (p<0.04).
+Useful for the stress-related eating subgroup specifically, not general weight loss.

 Anti-inflammatory and antimicrobial effects (TCM traditional + mechanistic)

-Phellodendron bark (Huang Bai) used in TCM for inflammation, infection, joint pain — supported by berberine's well-documented antimicrobial activity (vs bacteria, fungi, parasites) and anti-inflammatory NF-κB inhibition.
-See Berberine entry for detailed evidence on the principal active compound.
+Phellodendron bark (Huang Bai) is used in TCM for inflammation, infection, and joint pain — supported by berberine's well-documented antimicrobial activity (vs bacteria, fungi, parasites) and anti-inflammatory NF-κB inhibition.
+See the Berberine entry for detailed evidence on the principal active compound.
 Phellodendron's berberine content (~1-2%) is substantially less than Goldenseal or Barberry concentrations.

 Mechanism of action